 As a child growing up in a conservative Taiwanese household, I was told mostly to listen and be quiet.
 Growing up in two cultures, I've never really felt like I've belonged to either.
 Fitting in was always an issue.
 I grew up learning American values through television family sitcoms and ESL.
 My paintings reflect the rebelliousness of youth and the need for acceptance.

-I am exploring the themes of value and cultural consumerism through the lens of masculinity, feminine beauty, and pop culture.
+I am exploring the themes of fantasy versus reality through the lens of masculinity, beauty, and pop culture.
 Through the use of pop imagery and a vivid palette, the paintings reflect notions of nostalgia, passion, and childlike play, in order to subvert undertones of aggression and sexuality.
-My paintings are bold and loud, hiding the insecurities and mistakes from the past.
+My paintings are bold and loud, hiding the insecurities and mistakes from the past in a bicultural landscape.